lozzahax/lozzax-docs-gitbook/products-built-on-oxen/session/message-routing.md

 ### Asynchronous \(offline\) routing

 By default, or when either of the participating clients' statuses is determined as offline \(see Synchronous Routing for how client status is determined\), Session will use asynchronous routing.
-In asynchronous routing, the sender determines the recipient's swarm by obtaining the deterministic mapping between the recipient's long-term public key and the currently registered Oxen Service Nodes.
+In asynchronous routing, the sender determines the recipient's swarm by obtaining the deterministic mapping between the recipient's long-term public key and the currently registered Lozzax Service Nodes.
 This information is initially requested from a random service node by the sender and updated whenever the client gets an error message in the response that indicates a missing swarm.

 Once this mapping is determined, the sender creates the message protobuf and packs the protobuf in an envelope with the information to be processed by service nodes: the long-term public key of the recipient, a timestamp, TTL \("time to live"\) and a nonce which proves the completion of the required proof of work.
 The sender then sends the envelope using an onion request to one or more random service nodes within the target swarm \(in practice, each request is always sent to 3 service nodes to achieve a high degree of redundancy\).
 These service nodes then propagate the message to the remaining nodes in the swarm, and each service node stores the message for the duration of its specified TTL.